Skip to main content

 8. Major Alleged Academic Misconduct Procedures (SREO and/or referred determination)

 8.1.
-Where a report is made to the Examinations and Records Officer, the student will be contacted by the Examinations and Records Officer or their nominee at the earliest possible time subject always to consideration by the Examinations and Records Officer or their nominee of the examination period.
+Where a report is made to the Examinations and Records Officer, the student will be contacted by the Examinations and Records Officer or their nominee at the earliest possible time (subject always to consideration by the Examinations and Records Officer or their nominee of the examination period).
 The student will be provided with copies of the relevant documents and invited to submit a written statement of events (Personal Statement) within a stipulated timeframe.
 The Examinations and Records Officer or their nominee may also request, where appropriate, additional input from the Head of the relevant School/Department and/or the Module Coordinator.

 8.2.
 The case will be considered by the Examination and Records Officer or their nominee or the Head of the Relevant College or their nominee.
 The student will be invited by the Examination and Records Officer or their nominee to a meeting to discuss the matter.
 A student may bring another person to this meeting to provide support but not to advocate or to make representation on that student’s behalf.

-8.4.
-If a student attends the meeting, a determination will be made based on all the information provided to the Examinations and Records Officer or their nominee as above and any additional information provided by the student at the meeting.
+8.4 If a student attends the meeting, a determination will be made based on all the information provided to the Examinations and Records Officer or their nominee and the Head of the Relevant College or their nominee as above and any additional information provided by the student at the meeting.

-8.5.
-The Examinations and Records Officer or their nominee and the Head of College or their nominee can make one of the following three determinations:
+8.5 The Examinations and Records Officer or their nominee and the Head of College or their nominee can make one of the following three determinations:

-a) a reduction of marks of up to 15 percentage points for the examination/assessment concerned
+(a) a reduction of marks of up to 15 percentage points for the examination/assessment concerned

 or

-b) assigning a mark of zero for the examination/assessment concerned.
+(b) assigning a mark of zero for the examination/assessment concerned.

-8.6.
-The Examinations and Records Officer or their nominee will inform the student and the Head of School/Department and other relevant parties of the decision taken.
+8.6 The Examinations and Records Officer or their nominee will inform the student and the Head of School/Department and other relevant parties of the decision taken.
 Where a sanction results in a FAIL judgement for the module, capping at the pass mark will be applied to marks achieved at the Supplemental Examination.

-8.7.
-Referral to the Deputy President and Registrar or nominee and Chairperson of the Student Discipline Committee or nominee
+8.7 Referral to the Deputy President and Registrar or nominee and Chairperson of the Student Discipline Committee or nominee

-8.8.
-Determination by the DPR or nominee and the Chairperson of the Student Discipline Committee or nominee
+8.8 Determination by the DPR or nominee and the Chairperson of the Student Discipline Committee or nominee

-The DPR or their nominee and the Chairperson of the Student Discipline Committee or their nominee can make one of the following three determinations:
+The DPR or their nominee and the Chairperson of the Student Discipline Committee or their nominee can make one of the following determinations:

-the matter will end there with no penalty applied.
+8.8.1 That no breach of this Policy has occurred – the matter will end there with no penalty applied.

-a) a reduction of marks of up to 15 percentage points for the examination/assessment concerned;
+(A) a reduction of marks of up to 15 percentage points for the examination/assessment concerned;

-b) assigning a mark of zero for the examination/assessment concerned;
+(B) assigning a mark of zero for the examination/assessment concerned;

-c) Assigning a mark of zero for the module of which the examination/assessment was a component part.
+(C) Assigning a mark of zero for the module of which the examination/assessment was a component part;

-8.9.
-This determination will be communicated to the student, Examinations and Records Officer, Head of School/Department and other relevant parties.
+8.9 This determination will be communicated to the student, Examinations and Records Officer, Head of School/Department and other relevant parties.
 Where a sanction results in a FAIL judgement for the module, capping at the pass mark will be applied to marks achieved at the Supplemental Examination.

-8.10.
-Where the case is referred to them, the Student Discipline Committee will consider the matter in accordance with the Student Rules and, if deemed appropriate, may impose any penalty it sees fits in accordance with the Student Rules.
-If Chairperson of the Student Discipline Committee or their nominee has been involved in the determination under this policy, they will recuse themselves from dealing with the case in the Student Discipline Committee.
+8.10 Where the case is referred to them, the Student Discipline Committee will consider the matter in accordance with the Student Rules and, if deemed appropriate, may impose any penalty it sees fits in accordance with the Student Rules.
+If the Chairperson of the Student Discipline Committee or their nominee has been involved in the determination under this policy, they will recuse themselves from dealing with the case in the Student Discipline Committee.

 9. Conflicts of Interest

-9.1.
-In the course of any investigations under this policy, staff will be aware of any actual or potential conflict of interest in carrying out their duties and refer to the University Conflict of Interest Policy.
+9.1 In the course of any investigations under this policy, staff will be aware of any actual or potential conflict of interest in carrying out their duties and refer to the University Conflict of Interest Policy.

 10. Appeals